Igalia/ref-cpp/milestones/m5/README.md

 translate milestone 3's test program back to an extended version of C that has rudimentary support for reference types.

-See the [Externref and LLVM](./externref-and-llvm.md) design document for the high-level overview on how we are going to extend LLVM to support `externref`.
+See the [Externref in LLVM](./externref-in-llvm.md) design document for the high-level overview on how we are going to extend LLVM to support `externref`.